herschel-ma/dotfiles/README.md

   BTW, I'm using a plugin called `kd_translate.nvim` to translate English to Chinese, which tooks [kd](https://github.com/Karmenzind/kd) as backend.
 It's a powerful, cross-platform and super fast dictionary made by Go programming language.
   I have made some changes for that plugin.
   - [origin version](https://github.com/SilverofLight/kd_translate.nvim)

 - ~~LazyVim currently has an issue caused by recent updates to the APIs of the mason and mason-lspconfig plugins.
 These updates introduced new features such as automatic LSP server installation.
 However, LazyVim relies on their old, unofficial, internal APIs, which has led to compatibility problems.
-A fix has not been released yet. ~~
+A fix has not been released yet.~~

--- Update LazyVim to 15.2.0.
+- Update LazyVim to 15.7.1.